 Fruit is sweet and delicious, and it’s packed with vitamins and minerals.
-The dazzling diversity of colors, shapes, sizes and nutrient contents of fruit provides a multitude of choice when meal planning.
+The dazzling diversity of colors, shapes, sizes, and nutrient contents of fruit provides a multitude of choices when meal planning.
 When it comes to aiding recovery from an eating disorder, some fruits are particularly beneficial.
 These four fruit selections can have far-reaching benefits for recovery.

 Fruits and Their Benefits

 Maintaining a stable mood is central to successful recovery.
 Bananas are rife with vitamin B6 and tryptophan, an amino acid that plays a key role in mood.
 The carbohydrates in bananas help the brain absorb the tryptophan, and the B6 helps convert it into the mood-enhancing hormone serotonin.
 Serotonin also helps normalize sleep cycles.

 2. Citrus to boost immunity

 Recovery requires a lot of mental energy, and maintaining good health is crucial for staying focused on getting well.
 Oranges can help keep your body supplied with immune-boosting vitamin C. According to a study by German researchers, several cells of the immune system can accumulate vitamin C, and many, including phagocytes and t-cells, need it to perform their functions.
 A vitamin C deficiency can reduce resistance to some illnesses, while an abundance of it enhances the immune system.1